 Principals have a duty to maintain proper order and discipline within the school.
-As part of their responsibility, principals, in consultation with their Caring and Safe Schools Team, shall develop school codes of conduct for their schools.
+As part of their responsibility, principals, in consultation with their Caring and Safe Schools Team, will develop school codes of conduct for their schools.
 School codes of conduct must be consistent with the Board Code of Conduct.

-Under the provisions of the Education Act, principals have the authority to suspend students and to refer expulsions to a Discipline Committee of the Board (PR 697).
+Under the provisions of the Education Act, principals have the authority to suspend students and to refer expulsions to a Discipline Committee of the Board (PR697).

-Principals shall take a leadership role in the daily operation of the school by:
+Principals will take a leadership role in the daily operation of the school by

-- demonstrating care for the school community and a commitment to academic excellence in a safe teaching and learning environment; - holding each person under their authority accountable for his or her behaviour and actions; - empowering students to be positive leaders in their school and community; - communicating regularly and meaningfully with all members of their school community; and - providing an example of respect and civility for all members of the school community.
+- demonstrating care for the school community and a commitment to student achievement and well-being in a safe, inclusive, and accepting learning environment - holding everyone under their authority accountable for their own behaviour and actions; - empowering students to be positive leaders in their school and community; - communicating regularly and meaningfully with all members of their school community; and - providing an example of respect and civility for all members of the school community.